 Progestogens are usually taken daily in tablet form from days 5 to 26 of your menstrual cycle, counting the first day of your period as day one.

-Progestogen tablets are not an effective form of contraception, so you will still need to use contraception while taking them if you don't want to get pregnant.
+Progestogen tablets aren't an effective form of contraception, so you'll still need to use contraception while taking them if you don't want to get pregnant.

 Also known as testosterone derivatives, antiprogestogens are synthetic hormones that work in a similar way to GnRH analogues.
 They bring on a temporary artificial menopause by decreasing the production of oestrogen.